jeffcrockett86/Word-ll/readme.md

 1. Clone the repo
 2. cd into the repo
-3. Type python game.py into the command line
+3. Type python3 game.py into the command line
 4. It will print True